tonyscelentano/nextnet-media-compliance-and-sec-dossier/README.md

 <img width="1926" height="2711" alt="Corrected zeroed-out IRS Form 1099-NEC issued by NextNet Media demonstrating tax reporting discrepancies and spoliation" src="https://github.com/user-attachments/assets/4fa625f5-970b-4bd9-8779-9d477fbdc63b" />

 Why am I going public with this information?
 Because NextNet recapitalized in 2021, and are looking for an **EBITDA exit** within the year.
-They would be passing the compliance bag to the next buyer.
+They would be passing the compliance bag and pending federal investigations to the next buyer.

 I realize going public with this information carries significant professional risks, but I've been left with no ethical alternative.
 I operate in the interest of full transparent disclosure to affected parties.